butterflysky/hyprland-better-share-picker/README.md

 ## Reproducible Builds
 This repository commits `Cargo.lock` to pin dependency versions and minimize surprises across machines or future builds.
 Use `cargo update` intentionally when you want to move dependency versions forward.

-We target the **latest stable Rust**.
+We target the **latest stable Rust** as of December 25, 2025 (Rust 1.92.0).
 If a new stable release breaks the build, please open an issue and we will either fix forward or document a temporary workaround.

 ## Troubleshooting / Gotchas
 - **Portal does not call the picker**: Ensure `xdg-desktop-portal-hyprland` is running and you set `screencopy:custom_picker_binary` in `~/.config/hypr/xdph.conf` exactly (key name and spacing matter).